lzwjava/blog-source/resume.md

 ### Beijing Forestry University, Computer Science, Bachelor(Dropout), 2013.09 - 2014.06

-* Built a campus assistant Android application "Bjfu Assistant" that integrates the functions of checking grades, alumni forums.
+* Built a campus assistant Android application "Bjfu Assistant" that integrates the functions of checking grades, and alumni forums.
 It has been downloaded and used by thousands of users on campus.
-* Built an Android App for learning English by watching movie clips, and won the third prize of a hackathon.
+* Built an Android App for learning English by watching movie clips, and won the third prize in a hackathon.
-* Ranked as top 1 in my school ACM/ICPC(International Collegiate Programming Contest) competition.
+* Ranked as top 1 in my school's ACM/ICPC(International Collegiate Programming Contest) competition.

 ### Guangzhou Yuyan Middle School, Science, Middle School Diploma, 2007.07 - 2013.06
-* Ranked as top 300 in 100k students at Guangzhou High School Entrance exam.
+* Ranked in the top 300 in 100k students in the Guangzhou High School Entrance exam.
-* Ranked as top 300 in 2011 Guangdong NOIP(National Olympiad in Informatics in Provinces).
+* Ranked in the top 300 in 2011 Guangdong NOIP(National Olympiad in Informatics in Provinces).

 ## Projects